 If you don’t have your own transport and don’t fancy cycling, then a tour is a cheap and easy way to explore the Baños waterfall route.
 Take your pick from either double-decker or Chiva (open-sided) buses and ride to the waterfalls in style!

-Pros include not having to cycle, focusing on stunning views the whole ride and getting a guide.
-Although, you’ll have less control over where you stop and for how long.
+- Pros: not having to cycle, focusing on stunning views the whole ride and getting a guide

 There are 6 main waterfalls at 5 different sites along the waterfalls route.